 If a routine uses outfits with different colors, then the reserves can work out who wears which color outfit so they can quickly cover a dancer with a crash or other problem.

-If there are more than two reserves, the rest can change for the next act.
+If there are more than two reserves, the rest can change for the next routine.
 This will reduce the load on the server for the next mass outfit change.

 Crash Watch Monitor

 Kathy has developed the brilliant Crash Watch Monitor tool.
 It does the following: